BayAreaMetro/zoning/README.md

 ###Usage

-The Makefile contains all the high level instructions on what data is needed, where to get it, pointers to scripts to load it into Postgres, and how parcel and zoning data are joined.
+The Makefile contains all the necessary pointers to what data is needed, where to get it, scripts to load it into Postgres, and scripts to join source parcel and zoning data.

 ####Data
-At a high level, the data required are:
+The following are required:

 filename|description
 ---------------|--------------